MTstateIntroStats/IntroStatTextbook/docs/06-inference-num.md

 By taking repeated samples from the estimated population, the variability from sample to sample can be observed.

-\BeginKnitrBlock{onebox}<div class="onebox">**Bootstrapping**.

-1. Take a random sample of size $n$ from the original sample, _with replacement_.
-This is called a **bootstrapped resample**.
-2. Record the sample mean (or statistic of interest) from the boostrapped resample.
-This is called a **bootstrapped statistic**.
-3. Repeat steps (1) and (2) 1000s of times.

-Use the standard deviation of the distribution of bootstrapped statistics as your estimate for the standard deviation of the sampling distribution of sample means---the amount we would expect a sample mean to typically deviate from the population mean.

-Since this bootstrapped standard deviation of statistics is an _estimate_ of the standard deviation of sample means---and not the actual value, which is unknown---we call this a **standard error** of the sample mean.</div>\EndKnitrBlock{onebox}

-Figure \@ref(fig:bootstrapping) shows how the unknown original population can be estimated by using the sample.
-This estimated population---consisting of infinitely many copies of the original sample---can then be used to generate bootstrapped samples.
+Figure \@ref(fig:bootstrapping) shows how the unknown original population can be estimated by using many duplicates of the sample.
+This estimated population---consisting of infinitely many copies of the original sample---can then be used to generate bootstrapped resamples.

 <div class="figure" style="text-align: center">
 <img src="06/figures/bootstrapping.png" alt="Using the original sample of five Edinburgh flats to generate an estimated population, which is then used to generate bootstrapped resamples.
 This process of generating a bootstrapped sample is equivalent to sampling five flats from the original sample, with replacement." width="75%" />
 <p class="caption">(\#fig:bootstrapping)Using the original sample of five Edinburgh flats to generate an estimated population, which is then used to generate bootstrapped resamples.
 This process of generating a bootstrapped sample is equivalent to sampling five flats from the original sample, with replacement.</p>
 </div>

+It turns out that in practice, it is very difficult for computers to work with an infinite population (with the same proportional breakdown as in the sample).
+However, there is a physical and computational model which produces an equivalent bootstrap distribution of the sample mean in a computationally efficient manner.
+Consider the observed data to be a bag of five marbles.
+Each marble corresponds to one flat, and is labeled by the rent price.
+By drawing the marbles out of the bag _with replacement_ (after we draw one, we put it back before drawing another), we depict the same sampling **process** as was done with the infinitely large estimated population.
+Note in Figure \@ref(fig:bootstrapping) that when sampling the original observations, a particular data point may end up in the new sample one time, several times, or not at all.

-In Figure \@ref(fig:bootstrapping) the repeated bootstrap resamples are obviously different both from each other and from the original sample.
+In Figure \@ref(fig:bootstrapping), the repeated bootstrap resamples are obviously different both from each other and from the original sample.
 Since the bootstrap resamples are taken from the same (estimated) population, these differences are due entirely to natural variability in the sampling procedure.
 By summarizing each of the bootstrap resamples (here, using the sample mean), we see, directly, the variability of the sample mean, $\bar{x}$, from sample to sample.
 The distribution of $\hat{x}_{boot}$ for the Edinburgh flats is shown in Figure \@ref(fig:flatsbsmean).